-6 Conclusions
+6. Conclusions

 The main insight from this paper is that the choice of allocation mechanism, i.e., how to allocate emission quotas to firms regulated by an emission trading system, can have substantial price and quantity effects.
-Moreover, the welfare costs of reaching a fixed emission target may increase significantly if certain allocation mechanisms are chosen.
+In our model electricity producers differ with respect to technology and efficiency, which is a much better approximation to reality than identical producers.
+We have shown that the welfare costs of reaching a fixed emission target may increase significantly if certain allocation mechanisms are chosen.
 Although our numerical analysis applies to the electricity sector of Western Europe, the qualitative insight has relevance also for other regions and other industries.